pipertownley/pipertownley.github.io/content/posts/zen-of-rust-part-2.md

     println!("{}", r3);
 }
 ```
-This code compiles because the immutable references r1 and r2 are moved into println's scope and are deallocated when println returns.
+This code compiles because the immutable references r1 and r2 are moved into `println`'s' scope and are dropped when `println` returns.

 ```rust
 fn main() {